 - Wisconsin (under seven weeks)

 - Do not sell a puppy before it is at least eight weeks old, and preferably closer to 12 weeks old.
 Puppies need time to be fully weaned, and they gain valuable social skills from interacting with their mom and litter mates that will make them better companions as they grow older.

 - Do not let any pup leave your home before you have had it vet checked for basic health and given at least its first set of vaccinations.

 - Provide the buyer with the puppy's health record which includes the vet's contact info, worming info, which vaccinations the pup has received, the date they were given and when the next shots are due.
 The vet should also check carefully for a heart murmur, and the pup's condition should be fully disclosed to the buyer before the sale is completed.

-- At minimum, you should provide at least a one week health guarantee which gives the buyer time to have the pup vet checked by his or her own vet.
+- At a minimum you should provide at least a one week health guarantee which gives the buyer time to have the pup vet checked by his or her own vet.
 Be willing to accept the puppy back and return the buyer's money if the puppy is found to be ill.